Twig Adventures

 Here’s a shot showing one of the ‘bulls-eye’ markers and my pose saying “I got this!”

-The rest of the journey was easy walking, reveling in all our successful adventures over the summer.
-We took another break at the junction to the lake, laughing at the antics of an overly-friendly chipmunk.
-For once, we were the ones being passed by other hikers.
-We reached the parking lot just before 3 pm, almost exactly 10 hours since we’d started and just as soon as it began to rain and thunder.
+The rest of the journey was easy walking, reveling in all my successful adventures over the summer.
+I took another break at the junction to the lake, laughing at the antics of an overly-friendly chipmunk.
+For once, I was the one being passed by other hikers.
+I reached the parking lot just before 3 pm, almost exactly 10 hours since I’d started and just as soon as it began to rain and thunder.
 Perfect timing.
 I could sense that I’d been dragging my feet a bit, reluctant that this was my last 14er for the season.
-We were heading back to flatter lands in the days to come, Stellar and Sandy to Ohio and me to Florida.
+I was heading back to much flatter lands in the days to come.
 But what a way to go out with a bang!
-Next year will hopefully bring more, although I remain uncommitted to hiking all the 14ers.
-We’ll just have to see how much the summit fever gets me.
+Hopefully there would more 14ers, although I remained uncommitted to hiking all of them.
+I’d just have to see how much the summit fever got to me.

 Leave a Reply